Cloud 7

-Cloud 7 is the second studio album by Tony Bennett, released in 1955.
+Cloud 7 is the second studio album by Tony Bennett, released on February 25, 1955.
 The album featured material from the Great American Songbook and presented Bennett in a way different from his hit parade material of the early nineteen-fifties using a combo of jazz musicians.
 The album was arranged by the featured guitarist, Chuck Wayne, and trumpeter Charles Panely and was recorded between August and December 1954.

 On November 8, 2011, Sony Music Distribution included the CD in a box set entitled The Complete Collection.